Camphill Communities of Ireland (CCoI) are recruiting for:

 The full Job Description and Person Specification may be downloaded here

 The post holder will undertake a leadership role as a member of the Senior Management Team.

-- To input into the development and implementation of ER/IR strategies and change management programmes fostering positive staff engagement.
+- To develop and implement effective ER/IR strategies and programmes fostering positive staff engagement.

 - To deliver change through partnership with the various internal and external stakeholders.

 - To lead in supporting the senior management team and the workforce in the communities to achieve the delivery of Camphill’s business objectives and clinical strategy.

 - To lead on aspects of the development and implementation of strategies to improve efficiencies throughout the organization through greater use of technology.